MishaAfanasiuk/nextjs-usage/README.md

-# Light IT test task
+# Example of nest js application

 ### To run application clone this repository and exec next commands